• 0

 Step 4: Cut the side braces

 Measure the height of your bed and then cut enough braces for the faces of the bed.
-A minimum of two on each face should be used.
-I usually use three for strength.
+A minimum of two should be used on each face, but I usually use three for strength.

 Step 5: Screw the braces to the sides